Coffee production in Vietnam: Social inequality

-Majority Kinh VS Minority Ethnicities
+Ethnic Kinh v. indigenous minorities

+The robust Vietnamese coffee industry which is sustained by global capitalism has been built at the expense of indigenous Montagnard peoples, the original inhabitants of the Central highlands.
+According to researcher Seb Rumsby, the abolition of indigenous autonomous zones by the Vietnamese Congress in 1975–1976 reflects Kinh chauvinism and craving for economic developments, with regions such as the Central Highland deemed more attractive to foreign investments due to their rich natural resources and suitable lands for farming coffee.
+The exponential growth of the coffee industry has also had severe environmental consequences due to its rapid deforestation and land encroachments, enhancing climate change and directly impacting the entire region.

 With businesses shutting down due to debt, smallholder coffee farmers also bear the brunt of falling prices.
-However, the effect is not homogeneous across the producers; exacerbating existing social inequalities.
+However, the effect is not uniform across the producers, exacerbating existing social inequalities.

 The ethnic inequality narrative has been prevalent in literature written from 2003 to 2013 producing ethnohistorical and developmental analyses situating the coffee industry's risks at a very real, lived experience level.
 In a study of the household income of Kinh and the minority Ede coffee farmers, it was discovered what initially seemed counterintuitive: despite having larger farms and planting a larger share of coffee than their Kinh counterparts, the Ede farmers still had a lower household income.

 Data from a 2003 survey of 209 smallholder coffee farmers suggested that higher household dependencies and the use of family labour on the coffee plantations could account for the Ede's lower household income as these forms of unpaid work (usually by uneducated women and children) could translate to lower yields as a result of less technical know-how and productivity.
-It further postulates that the Kinh, due to their smaller families are short on manpower and hire labour (usually other Kinh) who might already be familiar with coffee cultivation.
+It further postulates that the Kinh, due to their smaller families, are low on manpower and hire labour (usually other Kinh) who might already be familiar with coffee cultivation.
 The researchers caution however that this labour hiring "is as much a result of high household income as a cause of that income".

 In a similar study, smallholder from four communes of Ea Tul, Ea Kpal, Ea Pok and Quang Phu were surveyed from 1999 and 2003.
 This study went further by examining the differing household responses between the Kinh and Ede to falling coffee prices, and how this affected their income.
 Kinh households were more likely to borrow money or engage in off-farm work than the Ede.
 While the Ede, who have larger farms, were actually buffered from their reliance on coffee as they could change crops or shift cultivation.
-However, this did not mean that the Ede would fare better and were in fact made worst by their inability to have access to short-term loans or leave their family farms for too long to seek employment elsewhere.
+However, this did not mean that the Ede would fare better and they were in fact their conditions were made worse by their lack of access to short-term loans or by leaving their family farms for too long to seek employment elsewhere.
 Researchers have recommended that existing macro policies should help diversify income without basing this on the diversification of crops, as the case with the Ede.